junxit/us-congress-bills-115/metadata.md

 - 2018-06-08 — Placed on the Union Calendar, Calendar No. 554.
 - 2018-06-08 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-719.
 - 2018-06-08 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-719.
+- 2018-06-12 — Rules Committee Resolution H. Res.
+934 Reported to House.
+Rule provides for consideration of H.R.
+2851, H.R.
+5735 and H.R.
+5788 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2018-06-14 — Amendment (A001) offered by Mr. Barr. (consideration: CR H5180-5181; text: CR H5180)
+- 2018-06-14 — Amendment (A002) offered by Mr. Rohrabacher. (consideration: CR H5181-5182; text: CR H5181-5182)
+- 2018-06-14 — Amendment (A003) offered by Ms. Moore. (consideration: CR H5182-5183; text: CR H5182)
+- 2018-06-14 — Amendment (A004) offered by Mr. Biggs. (consideration: CR H5183; text: CR H5183)
+- 2018-06-14 — Amendment agreed to Committee of the Whole
+- 2018-06-14 — Amendment agreed to Committee of the Whole
+- 2018-06-14 — Amendment agreed to Committee of the Whole
+- 2018-06-14 — Amendment agreed to Committee of the Whole
+- 2018-06-14 — Considered as unfinished business. (consideration: CR H5184-5185)
+- 2018-06-14 — Considered under the provisions of rule H. Res.
+934. (consideration: CR H5172-5183; text of amendment in the nature of a substitute: CR H5179-5180)
+- 2018-06-14 — DEBATE - Pursuant to the provisions of H.Res.
+934, the Committee of the Whole proceeded with 10 minutes of debate on the Barr amendment No. 1.
+- 2018-06-14 — DEBATE - Pursuant to the provisions of H.Res.
+934, the Committee of the Whole proceeded with 10 minutes of debate on the Biggs amendment No. 4.
+- 2018-06-14 — DEBATE - Pursuant to the provisions of H.Res.
+934, the Committee of the Whole proceeded with 10 minutes of debate on the Moore amendment No. 3.
+- 2018-06-14 — DEBATE - Pursuant to the provisions of H.Res.
+934, the Committee of the Whole proceeded with 10 minutes of debate on the Rohrabacher amendment No. 2.
+- 2018-06-14 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+5735.
+- 2018-06-14 — House amendment agreed to: On agreeing to the Barr amendment (A001) Agreed to by voice vote.
+- 2018-06-14 — House amendment agreed to: On agreeing to the Biggs amendment (A004) Agreed to by voice vote.
+- 2018-06-14 — House amendment agreed to: On agreeing to the Moore amendment (A003) Agreed to by voice vote.
+- 2018-06-14 — House amendment agreed to: On agreeing to the Rohrabacher amendment (A002) Agreed to by voice vote.
+- 2018-06-14 — House amendment offered
+- 2018-06-14 — House amendment offered
+- 2018-06-14 — House amendment offered
+- 2018-06-14 — House amendment offered
+- 2018-06-14 — House amendment offered/reported by: Amendment (A001) offered by Mr. Barr.(consideration: CR H5180-5181; text: CR H5180)
+- 2018-06-14 — House amendment offered/reported by: Amendment (A002) offered by Mr. Rohrabacher.(consideration: CR H5181-5182; text: CR H5181-5182)
+- 2018-06-14 — House amendment offered/reported by: Amendment (A003) offered by Ms. Moore.(consideration: CR H5182-5183; text: CR H5182)
+- 2018-06-14 — House amendment offered/reported by: Amendment (A004) offered by Mr. Biggs.(consideration: CR H5183; text: CR H5183)
+- 2018-06-14 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+934 and Rule XVIII.
+- 2018-06-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-14 — On agreeing to the Barr amendment (A001) Agreed to by voice vote.
+- 2018-06-14 — On agreeing to the Biggs amendment (A004) Agreed to by voice vote.
+- 2018-06-14 — On agreeing to the Moore amendment (A003) Agreed to by voice vote.
+- 2018-06-14 — On agreeing to the Rohrabacher amendment (A002) Agreed to by voice vote.
+- 2018-06-14 — On passage Passed by the Yeas and Nays: 230 - 173 (Roll no. 266).
+- 2018-06-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+5735, the Chair put the question on passage, and by voice vote, announced that the ayes had prevailed.
+Mr. Hensarling demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2018-06-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 230 - 173 (Roll no. 266).
+- 2018-06-14 — Rule provides for consideration of H.R.
+2851, H.R.
+5735 and H.R.
+5788 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2018-06-14 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2018-06-14 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+5735.
+- 2018-06-14 — The Speaker designated the Honorable Michael K. Simpson to act as Chairman of the Committee.
+- 2018-06-14 — The previous question was ordered pursuant to the rule.